Paying For Needed Services

 infantsee.org

-American Optometric Association optometrist provide a comprehensive eye and vision assessments for infants within the first year of life regardless of a family's income or access to insurance coverage.
+American Optometric Association optometrist provide a comprehensive eye and vision assessments for infants within the first year of life regardless of a family’s income or access to insurance coverage.
 Assessments at six to twelve months of age can determine healthy development of vision.
-Click on Dr. Locator to find local care online or call.
+Click on Find A DOCTOR to find local care online.

 Make-A-Wish South Dakota & Montana